Benign paroxysmal positional vertigo: Semont maneuver

 Some people will only need one treatment, but others may need multiple treatments, depending on the severity of their BPPV.
-In the Semont maneuver, as with the Epley maneuver, people are able to achieve canalith repositioning by themselves.
+In the Semont maneuver, as with the Epley maneuver, people can achieve canalith repositioning by themselves.

 Brandt–Daroff exercises

-The Brandt–Daroff exercises may be prescribed by the clinician as a home treatment method, usually in conjunction with particle-repositioning maneuvers or in lieu of the particle-repositioning maneuver.
+The Brandt–Daroff exercises may be prescribed by the clinician as a home treatment method, usually in conjunction with particle-repositioning maneuvers or instead of the particle-repositioning maneuver.
 The exercise is a form of habituation exercise, designed to allow the person to become accustomed to the position that causes the vertigo symptoms.
 The Brandt–Daroff exercises are performed in a similar fashion to the Semont maneuver; however, as the person rolls onto the unaffected side, the head is rotated toward the affected side.
 The exercise is typically performed 3 times a day with 5–10 repetitions each time, until symptoms of vertigo have resolved for at least 2 days.

 Medications

 Medical treatment with anti-vertigo medications may be considered in acute, severe exacerbation of BPPV, but in most cases are not indicated.
 These primarily include drugs of the antihistamine and anticholinergic class, such as meclizine and hyoscine butylbromide (scopolamine), respectively.
 The medical management of vestibular syndromes has become increasingly popular over the last decade, and numerous novel drug therapies (including existing drugs with new indications) have emerged for the treatment of vertigo/dizziness syndromes.
 These drugs vary considerably in their mechanisms of action, with many of them being receptor- or ion channel-specific.
 Among them are betahistine or dexamethasone/gentamicin for the treatment of Ménière's disease, carbamazepine/oxcarbazepine for the treatment of paroxysmal dysarthria and ataxia in multiple sclerosis, metoprolol/topiramate or valproic acid/tricyclic antidepressant for the treatment of vestibular migraine, and 4-aminopyridine for the treatment of episodic ataxia type 2 and both downbeat and upbeat nystagmus.
 Calcium channel blockers such as verapamil may also be of value.
 These drug therapies offer symptomatic treatment, and do not affect the disease process or resolution rate.
 Medications may be used to suppress symptoms during the positioning maneuvers if the person's symptoms are severe and intolerable.
-More dose-specific studies are required, however, in order to determine the most-effective drug(s) for both acute symptom relief and long-term remission of the condition.
+More dose-specific studies are required, however, to determine the most effective drug(s) for both acute symptom relief and long-term remission of the condition.
 Supplementation with vitamin D and calcium has also be shown to help reduce recurrence of BPPV in individuals who are deficient in vitamin D.

 Surgery

 Surgical treatments, such as a semi-circular canal occlusion, exist for severe and persistent cases that fail vestibular rehabilitation (including particle repositioning and habituation therapy).
-As they carry the same risks as any neurosurgical procedure, they are reserved as last resorts.
+As they carry the same risks as any neurosurgical procedure, they are reserved as a last resort.